-- (a) General repair. - (1) Defined: Repair of household appliances, furniture, upholstery, small engine repair such as lawnmowers, clock repair, and production and repair of prosthetic devices.
-See also personal service in Section 21-5.70-7. - (2) Standards: - (A) Hours of operation are limited to between 6:00 a.m. and 10:00 p.m. - (B) Small engine repair is prohibited. - (b) Heavy repair. - (1) Defined: Repair of industrial machinery and heavy equipment. - (2) Standards: - (A) All structures and activities must be set back a minimum 100 feet from any adjoining zoning lot in the residential, apartment, or apartment mixed use zoning district. - (B) All activities conducted between the hours of 10:00 p.m. and 6:00 a.m. must be set back a minimum of 300 feet from any adjoining zoning lot in the residential, apartment, or apartment mixed use zoning district.
+- (a) General repair - standards. - (1) Hours of operation are limited to between 6:00 a.m. and 10:00 p.m. - (2) Small engine repair is prohibited. - Heavy repair standards. (b) - All structures and activities must be set back a minimum 100 feet from the (1) property line of any adjoining zoning lot in the residential, apartment, or apartment mixed use zoning district. - (2) All activities conducted between the hours of 10:00 p.m. and 6:00 a.m. must be set back a minimum of 300 feet from the property line of any adjoining zoning lot in the residential, apartment, or apartment mixed use zoning district.